unimib-datAI/mammotab-docs/docs/leaderboard-instructions.md

 This guide will walk you through the process of testing a model and contributing to the MammoTab Leaderboard.

 The testing is performed on a sample of 870 tables, containing a total of 85,565 cells.
-This sample has been carefully selected to represent the diverse characteristics of the MammoTab dataset and STI key challenges:
+This sample has been carefully selected to represent the diverse characteristics of the MammoTab dataset and STI key challenges.

 ## Dataset Characteristics